JussiHanski/nvim/README.md

 ## How It Works

 The tool creates a symlink from your standard Neovim config location (`~/.config/nvim/`) to the `nvim/` directory in this repository.
-Any changes you make in Neovim are immediately reflected in the git repository, making it easy to commit and push.
+Any changes you make in Neovim are immediately reflected in the git repository.

 ## Requirements